 Granite Hot Springs, Near Jackson Hole, Wyoming

 Just south of Grand Teton and Yellowstone National Parks, the Granite Hot Springs pool sits at the base of a cliff in the Bridger-Teton National Forest, part of a wilderness area that spans more than a million acres.
 After exiting the highway, it’s a long and scenic drive on a bumpy 12-mile dirt road—just long enough for the anticipation to build.
 The waterfall-fed hot springs pool, a couple of hundred yards from the parking lot, is ideal for families.
 There’s a deck around it and a rustic changing room nearby, both built by the Civilian Conservation Corps in the 1930s.
 The large natural pool is open from May through October and from mid-December through early April.
-In winter months, it’s accessible only via snowmobile, dogsled, skis, or snowshoes.
+In the winter months, it’s accessible only via snowmobile, dogsled, skis, or snowshoes.
 Local companies offer tours, and there’s a small admission fee.
 The Granite Creek Campground is one mile away.

 Getting There: The pool is about a 45-minute drive south of Jackson off of Highway 189/191, which follows the Hoback River through Hoback Canyon.